curl/curl/docs/CLIENT-READERS.md

 ```
 The arguments are the transfer to read for, a buffer to hold the read data, its length, the actual number of bytes placed into the buffer and the `eos` flag indicating that no more data will be available.
 The `eos` flag may be set for a read amount, if that amount was the last.
 That way curl can avoid to read an additional time.

 The implementation of `Curl_client_read()` uses a chain of *client reader* instances to get the data.
-This is very similar to the design of *client writers*.
+This is similar to the design of *client writers*.
 The chain of readers allows processing of the data to send.

 The definition of a reader is: